Simultaneous predictive bands for functional time series using minimum entropy sets: Making predictive inference with the ARH-RKHS model

-One important issue when constructing prediction intervals or regions, is the assumption made with respect to the distribution of the innovations of the process.
-The standard approach is to assume Gaussian innovations, which generate prediction intervals centred on the conditional expectation function, and in general do not constitute a good probabilistic framework when dealing with real time series data.
-Hence, some alternative approach should be used to address this issue.

-In that context the bootstrap technique arose, as a method that allows to get an approximation of the estimator distribution throughout drawing random samples from the empirical distribution function.
-When dealing with time dependent data such as functional time series, the usual bootstrap techniques lead to inconsistent statistics.
-There are several methodologies oriented to tackle this problem and proposed bootstrap techniques for FTS, see \cite{shang2018bootstrap,paparoditis2018sieve, chen2019bootstrap, franke2019residual}.
+When constructing prediction intervals or regions, one important issue is the assumption made with respect to the distribution of the innovations of the process.
+The standard approach is to assume Gaussian innovations, which generate prediction intervals centered on the conditional expectation function, and in general do not constitute a good probabilistic framework when dealing with real time series data.
+In that context, the bootstrap technique arose as a method that allows for the approximation of the estimator distribution throughout drawing random samples from the empirical distribution function.
+When dealing with time-dependent data such as functional time series, the usual bootstrap techniques lead to inconsistent statistics.
+There are several methodologies oriented to tackle this problem and proposed bootstrap techniques for FTS (see \cite{shang2018bootstrap,paparoditis2018sieve, chen2019bootstrap}).

-In this paper we consider an extension to the functional context of the residual bootstrap methodology proposed by \citet{pascual2004bootstrap} for univariate autoregressive models and extended to the multivariate framework by \citet{fresoli2014bootstrap}.
+In this paper, we consider an extension to the functional context of the residual bootstrap methodology proposed by \citet{pascual2004bootstrap} for univariate autoregressive models and extended to the multivariate framework by \citet{fresoli2014bootstrap}.
 In the FTS context, \citet{franke2019residual} give a formal derivation of this procedure and study the statistical properties of the bootstrapped estimators.
 They also prove that the method provides asymptotically valid estimates of the mean function and covariance operator as well as the convergence of the empirical distribution of the centered innovations.